American Express offers Merchants the added security of Chip technology.

-A Chip Card is a Card with a built-in microprocessor Chip in addition to the magnetic stripe.
-Chip and Pin can reduce Card fraud, as it is more difficult to copy or alter a Chip Card.
+A Chip Card is a Card with a built-in microprocessor Chip in addition to the magnetic stripe, Chip and Pin can reduce Card fraud as it is more difficult to alter or copy a Chip Card.

-For Chip and Pin transactions, Cardmembers will use a PIN instead of a signature to complete the transaction.* All Chip Cards will also retain the magnetic stripe, which still enables them to work with terminals that are not upgraded for Chip Cards.
+For Chip and Pin transactions, customers will use a PIN instead of a signature to complete the transaction. * All Chip Cards will also retain the magnetic stripe which enables them to work with terminals that are not yet upgraded for Chip Card technology.